Stay up-to date with JAM News

 What is JAM?

 JAM or Joint Admission Test for MSc programmes is a national level online entrance examination conducted for candidates seeking admission to MSc and above other PG programmes offered by 20 IITs and IISc Bangalore.
 Every year, thousands of students appear for the entrane examination conducted by one of the participating institutes of IIT JAM.
 Candidates will given three hours to complete the entrance test.
-The entrance examination will be held in around 103 JAM exam centres, which are located in 8 different IIT zones.
+The entrance examination was held in around 103 JAM exam centres, which are located in 8 different IIT zones.